 Sayreville is a medium-sized coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 44,905 people and ten constituent neighborhoods, Sayreville is the 34th largest community in New Jersey.

 Housing costs in Sayreville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Sayreville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sayreville is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sayreville who work in office and administrative support (16.00%), sales jobs (10.78%), and management occupations (9.71%).
+Unlike some boroughs, Sayreville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sayreville are a mix of both white- and blue-collar jobs.
+Overall, Sayreville is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sayreville who work in office and administrative support (16.01%), sales jobs (11.34%), and management occupations (8.49%).

 Also of interest is that Sayreville has more people living here who work in computers and math than 95% of the places in the US.

 Sayreville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Sayreville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Indic languages.